nguyendylan164-droid/4337-Project-2/devlog.md

 7:13 PM

 From what I understand, "example.pl" provides us with small fixed mazes and "test.pl" generates random mazes for testing.
 I created my "project2.pl", which will be the maze solver.
 For my next session, I will begin implementing helper predicates.

+Session 1 -
+12/3/2025
+6:19 PM

+This session, I need helper predicates before I can start "find-exit/2".
+Specifically, accessing a cell, finding the start, and getting the maze's dimensions.
+I am going to implement "cell" and "find_start".